 There is always room for improvement especially as social norms change and more threats to our children arise.
 However, our software is designed to learn in real time and to predict and detect the signs and patterns that could affect a child’s safety online.

 It only finds threats

 Our software only looks for issues that could harm a child.
 It has no understanding if the conversation is about last night’s game or the latest fashion accessory.
-Instead it analyzes the words a child uses plus their patterns of behavior.
-For example, when a conversation changes pattern and words become shorter and messages sent more quickly, it can – but not always – indicate an argument or maybe a discussion with sexual connotation.
-The software only analyzes message being typed and sent from the child’s device.
+Instead, it analyzes the words a child uses plus their patterns of behavior.
+For example, when a conversation changes pattern and words become shorter and messages sent more quickly, this can in certain cases indicate an argument or a discussion with sexual connotation.
+The software only analyzes messages being typed and sent from the child’s device.

 For legal reasons, SafeToNet does not analyze incoming messages before a child has read them.